On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Introduction

-More specifically, we research how DTs can be enhanced by means of Deep Reinforcement Learning (DRL) to develop accurate modeling and control, enable efficient collaboration of UAVs, ensure rigorous safety measures, and implement strategies to bridge the gap between simulations and practice to enable effective UAV operations.
-We explore the practical challenges in deployment, such as computational overhead, data synchronization, data management, security, and ethical issues, and highlight potential solutions based on Generative AI (GAI) to address some of these challenges.
+We examine the practical challenges in deployment, such as computational overhead, data synchronization, data management, security, and ethical issues, and highlight potential solutions based on GAI to address some of these challenges.
 In addition, we explore how XR technologies can improve the operation of UAVs by enhancing environment perception, navigation capabilities, obstacle detection and response to unpredictable scenarios, and facilitating human operator monitoring and intervention.
-We also explore practical challenges such as latency, situational awareness, privacy and ethical concerns, as well as a discussion on the role of GAI in improving XR.
+We also discuss practical challenges such as latency, situational awareness, privacy and ethical concerns, as well the role of GAI in improving XR.

-Fig. \ref{fig:digital} shows an overview of a UAV swarm management system, which integrates state-of-the-art DT, Augmented Reality (AR) and Artificial Intelligence (AI) technologies in general.
-On the right side of the figure is a DT, a virtual replica of the UAV swarm that uses AI to optimize and control the swarm behavior.
-The DT monitors the entire life cycle of the UAV swarm, ensuring efficient and intelligent cooperation between the UAVs.
-Moreover, it integrates the human view with AR and overlays relevant information for live feedback for flight monitoring and control.
-This information includes altitude, speed, dynamic re-routing paths, proximity warnings, and safety zones around each UAV to maintain separation and avoid collisions within the swarm.